 In other words, the WD Red SA500 will work well for its intended role as a NAS SSD.
 And it did in my real-world anecdotal tests.

 It’s important to note these servers (as well as most existing home and business NAS boxes) hook to a network via a Gigabit connection.
 As a result, 1Gbps is their top data throughput speed.

 Since hard drives are already much faster than that, upgrading these servers’ storage to SSD won’t improve their connection speed much, if at all.
 If you want to see higher connection speeds, you’ll need to get a server with a multi-gig network port and use it with a multi-gig router or switch.

 But all servers will benefit from the WD Red SA500 drive, just in different ways.

 For example, for testing, I used two drives in a RAID 1 volume on the DS620slim.
 I then used that volume to host a Windows Server 2016 virtual machine.
 Via a remote desktop connection, the VM felt just like it was a real machine.

 On top of that, the NAS server itself also booted a lot faster, and its applications now launched instantly.

 Comparatively, the Seagate IronWolf 110 SSD delivered about the same experience but at a much higher cost.
 By the way, the WD Red NAS drive was cooler to the hand than the Seagate counterpart in extended operations.

-Fast, spacious, and, most importantly, affordable, the new NAS-centric WD Red SA500 is an excellent SSD option.
-If you have rare NAS applications that require extreme endurance, the Seagate IronWolf 110 might a better fit.
+If you have rare NAS applications that require extreme endurance, the Seagate IronWolf 110 might be a better fit.
 Otherwise, a couple of WD Red SA500 drives will give you a killer NAS setup at a much friendlier cost.

 Don’t have a server?
 The WD Red SA500 is also an excellent SSD upgrade for any desktop computer.
 Get one, and you won’t be disappointed.